Andrew Tuason: Career

-On January 13, 2020, Tuason had made his debut appearance as musical director and Solo Pianist on China National TV (东方卫视 Oriental TV Shanghai) for the Duet competition of Hacken Lee and Chou Shen on the most popular TV musical program in 2019 - (我们的歌), Tuason had re-arranged Jacky Cheung classic song "Your name, my Surname" with which the duet won first prize in the competition, the video clip has seen by over 5 million online viewers in China alone, and the review was overwhelming by the public.
+On January 13, 2020, Tuason made his debut appearance as musical director and solo pianist on China National TV (东方卫视 Oriental TV Shanghai) for the duet competition of Hacken Lee and Zhou Shen on the most popular TV musical program in 2019 - (我们的歌), Tuason re-arranged Jacky Cheung classic song "Your name, my Surname" with which the duet won first prize in the competition, the video clip has seen by over 5 million online viewers in China alone, and the review was overwhelming by the public.

 In 2022, the Hong Kong government Leisure Culture and Services Department organized the "Jazz Up" series presenting "The Andrew Tuason Big Band".

+In 2023, Tuason performed with his jazz ensemble at the Guangzhou Jazz Festival in Guangdong Province.

 Andy Lau

 Tuason began producing Andy Lau of The Four Heavenly Kings in 1988.
 Tuason continued producing, arranging and composing for seven albums by Andy Lau from 1988 - 1996.

 EMI Asia

 Tuason became A&R Director for EMI Asia from 1996 - 1999.
 During this time, he was in charge of the repertoire of all of EMI Hong Kong's recording artists.